cdnjs/api-server/README.md

 `npm run build` to fetch the initial data for the server and then running `npm run start`.

 To change the port that the app binds to, set the `PORT` environment var when running the script.
-For our Heroku deployment, this is set automatically by Heroku.

-Removing submodules and then cloning the respective repositories is used to update data for production deployments due to how Heroku sets up the app, with the final app directory not being an initialised Git repo.
+Removing submodules and then cloning the respective repositories is used to update data for production deployments due to how some PaaS hosts deploy, with the final app directory not being an initialised Git repo.

 ## Testing and Linting